 A Safe Harbor for Trustees Holding Life Insurance

-Life insurance inside a trust is different from other trust investments.
-A trustee managing stocks or real estate is expected to evaluate performance, diversify, and monitor returns.
+Life insurance inside a trust is different from other trust property.
+A trustee managing stocks or real estate must evaluate performance and diversify.
 But life insurance does not work that way.
-The value of a policy depends on the insured person's lifespan, and the trustee has no control over that outcome.

 A trustee may acquire or retain a contract of life insurance on the life of the settlor or the settlor's spouse, or both, without liability for a loss arising from the trustee's failure to: 1.
 Determine whether the contract is or remains a proper investment.
 2. Investigate the financial strength of the life insurance company.